 Possible side effects can include bruising, swelling, and discomfort, but the majority of patients merely report minimal stinging for a minute or two.
 It is also a quick procedure, only taking a few minutes, with no recovery time required afterwards.
 Some patients may be put off by the use of needles, but only the finest needles are used, with the experience of a light scratch or prick on the skin.

-Direct vision sclerotherapy has been proven to be a safe and effective means of removing periorbital veins – a common cosmetic concern for a wide spectrum of people.
-With this reliable, non-invasive technology, we can reduce under eye shadowing and remove dilated and enlarged temple veins safely and easily.
+Direct vision sclerotherapy has been proven to be an effective means of removing periorbital veins – a common cosmetic concern for a wide spectrum of people.
+With this reliable, non-invasive technology, we can reduce under eye shadowing and remove dilated and enlarged temple veins.

 - Visible periorbital veins are usually not a health concern